DandyLyons/DandyLyons.github.io/content/en/posts/post-29/What's the difference between class and class_name in Godot?.md

 series: ["GDScript Fundamentals"]
 ---

-# What's the difference between class and class_name in Godot?

 When you're writing scripts in Godot, you might have noticed that some scripts use `class` and others use `class_name`.
 What's the difference between these two keywords?
 Let's find out.

 ## `class_name` keyword